Caesar-github/mpv/DOCS/man/input.rst

     ``video-params/pixelformat``
         The pixel format as string.
 This uses the same names as used in other places of mpv.

+    ``video-params/average-bpp``
+        Average bits-per-pixel as integer.
+Subsampled planar formats use a different resolution, which is the reason this value can sometimes be odd or confusing.
+Can be unavailable with some formats.

+    ``video-params/plane-depth``
+        Bit depth for each color component as integer.
+This is only exposed for planar or single-component formats, and is unavailable for other formats.

     ``video-params/w``, ``video-params/h``
         Video size as integers, with no aspect correction applied.